tdwg/bdq/tg2/_build_review/templates/tutorial/tutorial-header.md

 By following this workflow, you move from a human-centric research need to a machine-readable technical standard.

+### 2.1 Best Practices

+1. **Atomic Tests**: Make each Test evaluate one single simple aspect of data quality.
+1. **Start Simple**: Begin defining basic validation tests before considering more complex tests and amendments.
+1. **Consider Edge Cases**: Include tests for empty values, nulls, and whitespace.
+1. **Iterate**: Refine tests based on implementation feedback and real-world data.
+1. **Use Established Authorities**: Reference widely accepted standards when possible.
+1. **Generalize Appropriately**: Consider how different parts of the community might want to use a test in slightly different ways.
+1. **Document Assumptions**: Be explicit about why paricular choices were made in the development of a test including choices of default values.
+1. **Plan for Evolution**: Consider how tests might need to change over time.
+1. **Consider Test Interactions**: Consider how multiple tests might interact on the same data.

 ## 3 Defining a Use Case (non-normative)

 *Before defining a test, we must justify why it exists and how it fits into the broader ecosystem of the standard.*